PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

    Heading 3
    ~~~~~~~~~

-We can link to code objects by enclosing them in back ticks.
+We can link to code objects by enclosing them in single back ticks.

 .. code-block:: rst

    Here is a reference to `plasmapy.particles` that will write out the
-   full namespace when `sphinx` generates the documentation and generates
+   full namespace when Sphinx_ generates the documentation and generates
    the link.
 Only the word "Particle" will show up if we prepend a
    tilde like in `~plasmapy.particles.particle_class.Particle`.

 This reST block will render as:

    Here is a reference to `plasmapy.particles` that will write out the
-   full namespace when `sphinx` generates the documentation and generates
+   full namespace when Sphinx_ generates the documentation and generates
    the link.
 Only the word "Particle" will show up if we prepend a
    tilde like in `~plasmapy.particles.particle_class.Particle`.

-This linking will work for `python` commands as well as commonly used
+This linking will work for Python_ commands as well as commonly used
-packages like `numpy`, `astropy`, `scipy`, and `pandas`.
-This
+packages like `numpy`, Astropy_, `scipy`, and `pandas`, as described in
-cross-package linking is made possible with the `sphinx.ext.intersphinx`
-extension.
-The sources used for this cross-linking are defined in the
-:confval:`intersphinx_mapping` configuration value in `docs/conf.py`_.
-If a cross-link is not working as expected this is usually due to (1) a
-typo, (2) the package not being defined in :confval:`intersphinx_mapping`,
-or (3) the referenced source package does not properly or fully index
-their own code (this is common in open-source packages).
+the section on :ref:`external-references`.

-`sphinx` can format code blocks for Python and the Python console.
+Sphinx_ can format code blocks for Python and the Python console.

    .. code-block:: rst